 It’s the day before Thanksgiving.
 I live in northern Michigan, and if we don’t have snow by this time of November, we wonder what’s going on.
-We might even begin to think those people behind the animal rights laws are at least right about the earth getting hotter.
-And some days I’d welcome global warming if that meant I didn’t have to thaw frozen water bottles in November.
-But so often, the truth is more inconvenient.
-This year, I was trudging through four inches of snow on my birthday, which was two weeks ago.
+Some days I feel like I’d welcome global warming if that meant I didn’t have to thaw frozen water bottles in November.
+This year I was trudging through four inches of snow on my birthday, which was two weeks ago.
 We’ve got eight inches on the ground right now.
 And we’re sure grateful for our tank full of propane, because we’re burning through it fast.

 I always feel for the little critters that live outside this time of year, both the wild animals and my domestic rabbits.
 It seems impossible to live in an environment where the temperature doesn’t touch above freezing for weeks at a time, and yet they make it through.
 Truth is that rabbits are built to handle winter weather much better than summer heat.
 My rabbits often look their best over the winter.
 They’re active and eager to see me rather than stretched out panting.
 Their coats are dense and not molting.
 Bitter cold is fatal for baby rabbits, but adult bunnies can do very well outside in the winter if you know how to care for them.